21nOrg/docs/docs/features/collections.md

 # Collections

 Collections are a mechanism to collect items together.
-Some note-taking methods like Zettelkasten might heavily rely on [Linking](../features/linking.md) to organize knowledge, other methods requires some structure to organizing information.
+Some note-taking methods like Zettelkasten might heavily rely on linking to organize knowledge, other methods requires some structure to organizing information.

 ## TLDR